-"It has been very rewarding for me to be a part of the extensive growth that Natural Medicine Journal has experienced over the past ten years," says Dr. Schor.
+"It has been very rewarding for me to be a part of the extensive growth that Natural Medicine Journal has experienced over the past 10 years," says Schor.
 "It has gone from being a small naturopathic journal in 2009 to a respected peer-review publication with an extensive readership that includes holistic medical doctors, chiropractors, nurses, nutritionists, and many other integrative medical professionals.
 We have been able to showcase the talent of the naturopathic community to a very broad audience and I am proud to have been a part of that mission."

-Dr. Schor’s commitment to the naturopathic community has been extensive and includes a past presidency of the Oncology Association of Naturopathic Physicians (OncANP) and a past board seat with the American Association of Naturopathic Physicians (AANP).
-He is also a past recipient of the AANP’s Vis Award, which acknowledges doctors who represent the healing power of nature in their work, personal life, and community.
+Schor’s commitment to the naturopathic community has been extensive and includes a past presidency of the Oncology Association of Naturopathic Physicians (OncANP) and a past board seat with the American Association of Naturopathic Physicians (AANP).
+He is also a recipient of the AANP’s Vis Award, which acknowledges doctors who represent the healing power of nature in their work, personal life, and community.

 “Dr. Schor has been key in shaping content at Natural Medicine Journal,” says Editor-in-Chief Tina Kaczor, ND, FABNO.
 “His breadth and depth of knowledge, stemming from more than 3 decades as a clinician, is unparalleled.”